-SUITABILITY AND DELIVERABILITY OF SITE Topic Assessment Score Location The site is on the northern edge of Tranent.
+Торіс Assessment Score Location The site is on the northern edge of Tranent.
 It is outside the existing settlement boundary but is fairly well related to it.
 Accessibility Tranent's overall accessibility via public transport to the wider city region and key employment locations as well as health and retail facilities ranks fourth among other settlements in East Lothian.
 The site is within 100m of bus stops on the B6371 with a frequent service to Edinburgh via Prestonpans and Musselburgh and a less frequent service to ERI and Dalkeith.
 There is no rail station within 800m of the site although Prestonpans station is within a walkable distance of around 1800m.
 Tranent town centre is around 600m from the site, with a wide range of services, facilities, and employment opportunities.
 Exposure The site is exposed to northerly winds.
 Aspect The site has a north-westerly aspect.
-Suitability for The site is physically suitable for the proposed use.
-There would not Proposed Use be conflicts with surrounding land uses other than the potential for noise impacts which may arise from the proximity of the A1 to the north of the site.
+Suitability for Proposed Use The site is physically suitable for the proposed use.
+There would not be conflicts with surrounding land uses other than the potential for noise impacts which may arise from the proximity of the A1 to the north of the site.
 Mitigation measures may be required.
-Fit with local/ The site is adjacent to a main settlement within the East Lothian SDA strategic policy as identified within SESplan.
-Its development would therefore align objectives and well with strategic policy objectives of steering new development direction towards the most sustainable locations within the city region.
-For assessment against other more detailed policy objectives see 'Potential Impacts of Development: SEA'.
+Fit with local/ strategic policy objectives and direction The site is adjacent to a main settlement within the East Lothian SDA as identified within SESplan.
+Its development would therefore align well with strategic policy objectives of steering new development towards the most sustainable locations within the city region.
+For assessment against other more detailed policy objectives see 'Potential Impacts of Development: SEA' The proposal of a hotel 'Potential Impacts of Development: SEA'.
 The proposal of a hotel may align with the SESplan aim to enable growth in the economy by developing key economic sectors and acting as a national hub for development (and supporting local and rural development).
-Physical infrastructure capacity The site is served by Castle Moffat Water Treatment Works and Seafield Waste Water Treatment Works which both have available capacity.
-If there is any significant housing/employment growth to the East of Tranent there would need to be a comprehensive and coordinated masterplan for such an expansion.
+The site is served by Castle Moffat Water Treatment Works and Seafield Waste Water Treatment Works which both have available capacity.
+If there is any significant housing/ employment growth to the East of Tranent there would need to be a comprehensive and co- ordinated masterplan for such an expansion.
 A clear approach to the most effective transport solution would also be required.
-Service infrastructure capacity School capacities are not relevant to the proposed use for a hotel or nursing home at this site.
-Deliverability/ Effectiveness The site's owner has expressed interest in developing the site.
+School capacities are not relevant to the proposed use for a hotel or nursing home at this site.
+The site's owner has expressed interest in developing the site.
 The site is within the Coal Mining Development High Risk Area and a Coal Mining Risk Assessment may therefore be required.
 It is not known whether potential contamination or ground conditions would pose any constraints to development.
-It has not yet been established whether there is sufficient infrastructure capacity to serve the development.
+It has not yet been established whether there is sufficient infrastructure capacity to serve the development. development (and supporting local and rural development).
+The site is served by Castle Moffat Water Treatment Works and Seafield Waste Water Treatment Works which both have available capacity.
+If there is any significant housing/ employment growth to the East of Tranent there would need to be a comprehensive and co- ordinated masterplan for such an expansion.
+A clear approach to the most effective transport solution would also be required.
+School capacities are not relevant to the proposed use for a hotel or nursing home at this site.
+The site's owner has expressed interest in developing the site.
+The site is within the Coal Mining Development High Risk Area and a Coal Mining Risk Assessment may therefore be required.
+It is not known whether potential contamination or ground conditions would pose any constraints to development.
+It has not yet been established whether there is sufficient infrastructure capacity to serve the